MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-online-endpoints.md

 ## Use metrics

+In the Azure portal, you can view metrics pages for online endpoints and deployments.

+### Access metrics from Azure Machine Learning studio

-In the Azure portal, you can view metrics pages for online endpoints or deployments.
-An easy way to access these metrics pages is through links that are available in the Azure Machine Learning studio user interface.
+An easy way to access metrics pages is through links that are available in the Azure Machine Learning studio user interface.
 You can find these links in the **Details** tab of an endpoint's page.
 These links lead to the metrics page in the Azure portal for the endpoint or deployment.
-Alternatively, you can also go to the Azure portal and search for the metrics page for the endpoint or deployment.

 To access the metrics pages through links that are available in the studio, take the following steps: